gvwilson/thirdbit/src/fiction/iffy/index.md

 "I'm afraid I'm not much good at puzzles, ma'am," Sandrine said.
-"Volleyball was more my thing."
+"Volleyball and sharpshooting were more my thing."

 "Mm, yes, of course."
 Doctor Johel straightened up.